THOUSANDS OF CYCLISTS PEDAL THE STREETS OF DUBAI IN THE RECORD-BREAKING 2024 SPINNEYS DUBAI 92 CYCLE CHALLENGE

 Over 2,700 participants entered as the record-breaking 14th edition of the event concluded in style.
 Elite riders Olivija Baleišytė and Maksim Orekhov stood top of the podium, earning AED 10,000 each in the UCI Gran Fondo World Series qualifier.
 Almir Mujic and Lorraine Mullarkey took first place in the Aster Pharmacy BIG 5 Yellow Jersey competition standings.
 Gerry Van Den Eynde and Helle Bachofen Von Echt emerge as the male and female champions of the Aster Pharmacy BIG 5 Blue Jersey competition.
 Cyclists of all ages took part in the InstaShop Junior Rides and the TotalEnergies Outride for the 2024 event.

-Dubai, United Arab Emirates: The Spinneys Dubai 92 Cycle Challenge marked its 14th edition at a fresh venue, Expo City Dubai, attracting an impressive record-breaking number of participants-over 2,700 cyclists registered for the various challenges, held in partnership with the Dubai Sports Council.
+Dubai, United Arab Emirates, 26th February 2024 : The Spinneys Dubai 92 Cycle Challenge marked its 14th edition at a fresh venue, Expo City Dubai, attracting an impressive record-breaking number of participants-over 2,700 cyclists registered for the various challenges, held in partnership with the Dubai Sports Council.

 The streets of Dubai buzzed with the energy of thousands of cyclists over the weekend, culminating in exciting cycling, family fun, and an incredible atmosphere.
 The 2024 UCI Gran Fondo World Series qualifier saw over 280 elite riders take to the course spanning 94.1 kilometers across the city.
 Throughout the ride, cyclists took in the traffic-free sites of Dubai, passing by the iconic Global Village, the bustling DMCC/Jumeirah Lake Towers, and the communities of Springs, Meadows and more, before heading home to Expo City Dubai for the Spinneys Eat Well Live Well Village.